bexer/pyeviews/README.rst

 We’re going to create two series in Python using the time series functionality of the **pandas** package, transfer it to EViews, perform Chow-Lin interpolation on our series, and bring it back into Python.
 The data are taken from [BLO2001]_ in an example originally meant for Denton interpolation.

-*	If you don’t have Python, we recommend the `Anaconda distribution <https://www.continuum.io/downloads>`_, which will include most of the packages we’ll need.
-After installing Anaconda, open a Windows command line program (e.g., Command Prompt or PowerShell) and use the command:
+*   Install the **pyeviews** package using your method of choice.
+We like the `Anaconda distribution <https://www.continuum.io/downloads>`_, which includes most of the packages we’ll need.
+Then, from a Windows command prompt:

 ::

     $ conda install -c bexer pyeviews

-to download and install **pyeviews**.
-Alternatively, if you already have Python installed head over to the `Python Package Index <https://pypi.python.org/pypi>`_ and get the **pyeviews** `module <https://pypi.python.org/pypi/pyeviews>`_ by opening a Windows command line program and using the command:
+Alternatively, if you're not using Anaconda head over to the **pyeviews** `package <https://pypi.python.org/pypi/pyeviews>`_ at the `Python Package Index <https://pypi.python.org/pypi>`_ and at a Windows command prompt:

 ::

     $ pip install pyeviews

-or by downloading the package, navigating to your installation directory, and using the command:
+Or, download the package, navigate to your installation directory, and use:

 ::

     $ python setup.py install

+For more details on installation, see our `whitepaper <http:\www.eviews.com\download\whitepapers\pyeviews.pdf>`_.

 *	Start python and create two time series using pandas.
 We’ll call the annual series “benchmark” and the quarterly series “indicator”: